rudderlabs/gatsby-plugin-rudderstack/README.md

       // Problem/solution: https://marketingexamples.com/seo/performance
       delayLoad: false,

-      // number (default to 1000); time to wait after scroll or route change
+      // number (default to 1000); time to wait after the page loads
+      // to load the RudderStack SDK
       // To be used when `delayLoad` is set to `true`
       delayLoadTime: 1000